openrsp/openrsp/doc/challenges_XCint.rst

 * Density derivatives
 * Grid weight derivatives
 * Assembling the partial derivatives to form directional derivatives
-* Assembling the partial derivatives to form geometric derivatives (special case)
 * Integration

 In the following we will consider these challenges in detail.